 Program: M.S., Physics

 The M.S. program in Physics provides the student with an opportunity for advanced study in physics and to develop skills to do independent research.
-It prepares the student for the doctoral program in physics and related fields or for more technical jobs in research and development.
+It prepares the student for doctoral programs in physics and related fields or for more technical jobs in research and development.

 A. Admission to the Program

 - If the bachelor’s degree is in a related field, the GPA requirements for classification in the applicant’s major are the same as above.
 In addition, the applicant must have completed all necessary undergraduate courses for the program prior to being granted admission to the Master of Science in Physics program.

 B. Classified Status